If you’re wondering what to serve with your ham sandwiches, you’ve come to the right place.

 This recipe starts like your basic deviled eggs, but adding cayenne pepper and Sriracha to the filling gives it a pleasantly fiery kick.

 Psst… not a fan of Sriracha?
 Use your favorite hot sauce instead; Tabasco is a great alternative.
+And if your deviled eggs are too runny, here are some tips to thicken them.

 Why we love this recipe: they’re highly addictive.